ch-garcia/datacamp-sql/README.md

 Each folder in this repository includes:

-- **Project Folders**: Each folder contains a specific SQL project with its related questions and solutions.
+- A specific `SQL project` with its related questions and solutions.
-- **Jupyter Notebooks**: Notebooks detailing the SQL queries and their explanations for each exercise.
+- `Jupyter Notebooks` detailing the SQL queries and their explanations for each exercise.

 ## Note